TheMoje/ESP32-CloneHeroController/README.md

-This is a Guitar Hero guitar on an ESP32
+This is a Clone Hero guitar on an ESP32

-Is based on ESP32-BLE-Gamepad library's MultipleButtonsDebounce example
+This was based on ESP32-BLE-Gamepad library's MultipleButtonsDebounce example

 Depends on Bounce2 and ESP32-BLE-Gamepad libraries

 https://github.com/lemmingDev/ESP32-BLE-Gamepad

 https://github.com/thomasfredericks/Bounce2

 ESP32_Guitar.ino is an Arduino IDE project file and requires 2 packagese from the Library Manager: